ash-project/ash/documentation/topics/glossary.md

 It is not a strict requirement that resources contain data - they can be used purely to create a standard interface for performing tasks - but in practice, most resources will be used to manage data.

-See `Ash.Resource.Dsl` for more information.
+See the [Resource DSL docs](dsl-ash-resource.html) for DSL documentation.

 ## Tenant